Introduction to NDPC

 • Keep under constant review national development plans in the light of prevailing domestic and international economic, social and political conditions and make for the revision of existing policies and programmes where necessary

-• Perform such other functions relating to development planning as the President may direct and
+• Perform such other functions relating to development planning as the President may direct.

 1980